grafana/explore-profiles/docs/sources/determine-use-case/index.md

 ## Use case 1: Investigate an issue

-Profiling data is idea when you know there is a specific service or area where there is a performance issue.
+Profiling data is ideal when you know there is a specific service or area where there is a performance issue.
 Maybe an alert from spike in CPU led you to profiles or maybe your logs showed OOM issue for a particular service and you need to debug it.
 Explore Profiles lets you quickly drill into a service and identify the performance issue in these scenarios.

 ### Example: Know the problem service, not the cause

-If you know the affected service (use case 1), your investigation starts by viewing that service using the **All services** view and reviewing the profiles for that service.
+If you know the affected service, your investigation starts by viewing that service and then reviewing the profiles for that service.
-In the first scenario, you may have identified that the `checkoutservice` has an issue.
+In this example, you may have identified that the `checkoutservice` has an issue.
 You can use **Search services** to locate `checkoutservice` and then use the **Profile types** view to examine all profiles for that service.

+Alternatively, you can select the **Profile types** view and then choose the `checkoutservice` from the **Service** drop-down list.

 ### Example: Know there is an issue, need to investigate

-If you only know there is an issue and have to investigate, then your investigation starts by using the **All services** exploration type.
+If you only know there is an issue and have to investigate, then your investigation starts by using the **All services** view.
 Using the **Profile type** selector, you can check the services’ CPU processes, memory allocation, blocks, locks, exceptions, and other available profile types.

 After you locate the profile with a spike, select either **Profile types** view to examine all profile types for that service, or select **Labels** to view the labels (such as `hostname` or `span_name`) for that service.